ddc-java/ddc-day/formatting.md

 * When the intention is to show a computation as expressed in code of a specific programming language, a code block (or inline code statement) should be used.

 * If mathematical equations, formula derivations---or even simple but non-programming-language-specific computations---are needed, mathematical notation should be used.
-For this purposes, this theme supports the use of $\rm\LaTeX$ expressions embedded in Markdown or HTML content.
+For this purposes, this theme supports the use of $\rm\LaTeX$ (LaTeX) expressions embedded in Markdown or HTML content.
 These will be interpreted and rendered in the browser by the [MathJax](https://www.mathjax.org/) JavaScript library.

 In any case, mathematical expressions should rarely be written as plain text, without any typographical distinction from the rest of the content.
-In particular, mathematical symbols (e.g. Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\infty$ or $\in$) should _mever_ be "spelled" out in English, unless that is done for the purpose of naming and explaining the symbols or operators.
+In particular, mathematical symbols (e.g. Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\infty$ or $\infty$) should _never_ be "spelled" out in English in the text, unless one or more of these conditions hold:

+* It is done for the purpose of naming and explaining the individual symbols or operators (e.g. "$\Sigma$, the upper-case Greek letter sigma, is used to denote the sum of terms in a sequence.").

+* It's done to re-state a mathematical expression in words, to provide additional explanation.

+* It's used as a programmatic symbol, in which case it should be in inline code or a code block (for example, `Math.PI`).

 ### Modes

 #### Display (block)

-The LaTeX _display_ mode, where one or more LaTeX expressions are displayed on one or more lines, with no non-LaTeX content on those lines, is invoked by enclosing a block of LaTeX code between pairs of `$$` characters.
-The opening and closing pairs must each be on their own line.
+The LaTeX _display_ mode, where one or more LaTeX expressions are displayed on one or more lines, with no non-LaTeX content on those lines, is invoked by enclosing a block of LaTeX code between `$$` delimiters.
+The opening and closing `$$` must be on their own lines.

 For example, to show the _quadratic equation_ in display mode, we might write